SQ Wisdom: Integrity of Heart

 Proverbs 4:23-27 (NIV)

-23 Above all else, guard your heart, for everything you do flows from it.
+23 Above all else, guard your heart, for everything you do flows from it.24 Keep your mouth free of perversity; keep corrupt talk far from your lips.

 25 Let your eyes look straight ahead; fix your gaze directly before you.